deficollective/defiscan/src/content/protocols/spark.md

 Spark's own _Liquidity Management Layer (ALM)_ can be seen as a dependency for _SparkLend_ as it is responsible for providing a significant portion of the liquidity into _SparkLend_'s stablecoin markets.
 This layer is managed by [Relayers](#security-council) who allocate liquidity accross different DeFi protocols and chains within strict governance-defined limits.
 This can impact users indirectly by manipulation of interest rates.
 We explain this layer in more details in the [protocol analysis](#protocol-analysis) and [dependencies](#dependencies) sections.

-Finally, Chronicle price feeds are used in _SparkLend_ with no fallbacks for all asset prices.
-A failure of those oracles could lead to wrongful liquidations or even trigger the oracle killswitch, which freezes all borrowing within _SparkLend_ until manually reset by the _Sky Governance_.
+Finally, Chronicle price feeds are used in _SparkLend_ all asset prices.
+A failure of those oracles could lead to wrongful liquidations.
 We found Chronicle to be a _Medium Centralization_ dependency in a [dedicated report](/protocols/chronicle).
+An oracle killswitch was introduced to mitigate possible oracle failures.
+If a price falls below a certain threshold, the killswitch freezes all borrowing within _SparkLend_ until manually reset by the _Sky Governance_.
+Nonetheless, as discussed in [dependencies](#dependencies), this mitigation is only used for one price feed within _SparkLend_ and is not sufficient to mitigate all failures.

 More information on the centralization and functioning of those dependencies can be found in [dependencies](#dependencies).